Things to see & do

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-- The brand new displays in the Fox Talbot Museum
+- Learn about the history of photography in the Fox Talbot Museum

 - Wonderful buildings dating back to the 13th century

 - The famous window, where the first photographic negative was taken

 - Playtime in our cloister willow structure in the grounds

 - Special events, family trails and outdoor music and theatre

 - A picturesque village with shops, pubs and tea-rooms on every corner

 - Our delicious full menu in The Stables tea-rooms